 If you don’t pay your credit card bills on time, it can be an expensive form of financing.

 Another disadvantage is that your credit limit might be low (at least when compared when other financing alternatives), and you don’t receive a lump sum of money (like you would with a loan, for example).

 In conclusion, you should use business credit cards only for your regular day-to-day expenses or for emergencies.
-There are many other types of business loans that are better suited for more significant expenses.
+Many other types of business loans are better suited for more significant expenses.

-How to Choose the Best Type of Business Loan?
+How to Choose the Best Type of Loan for a Business

-Now that we’ve discussed all 10 types of business loans, you’re probably wondering which one is the best.
+Now that we’ve discussed all the types of business loans, you’re probably wondering which one is the best.